 However, experience shows that having lots of options leads to paralysis of choice, time-wasting, and unhappiness.

 Mystery Is Better Than Knowing

-But the moment the person reveal itself, chances are you will be a bit disappointed: now you know and the mystery is gone.
+But the moment the person reveals himself, chances are you will be a bit disappointed: now you know and the mystery is gone.

 Daniel Gilbert says this happens because mysterious events are unusual and they get us more excited.
-Furthermore, we think about them longer and more deeply, deepening the feelings and making them last longer.
+Furthermore, we think about them longer and more deeply, deepening our feelings and making them last longer.

 So going from positive mystery to explanation is usually not a good feeling.

-But going from negative events to explanation make us feel better.
+But going from negative events to explanation makes us feel better.